onielm/onielm.github.io/tarkov_items/README.md

 # How data is stored
-This webpage uses localstorage to store data.
+This webpage uses localstorage to store data, which isn't shared between browsers.
 The stored data can be viewed by opening the DevTools (F12), then going to `Application -> Local Storage -> file://`.
 To delete the data, right click on `file://` and press `clear`.

 <img src="https://i.imgur.com/LC6dcLF.png" width="300" height="" />